ImageMagick/MagickCache/README.md

 Note, the image identifier is an IRI composed of `project/type/resource-path`.
 In this example, the project is `movies`, type is `image`, and the resource path is `mission-impossible/cast/rebecca-ferguson`.
 The path uniquely identifies a resource.
 Two different images cannot be stored with the same resource path.
 Instead use something like `mission-impossible/cast/20210508-rebecca-ferguson-1` and `mission-impossible/cast/20210508-rebecca-ferguson-2`.

 Now, let's set a resource passkey and the time to live to 2 days.
-Anytime after 1 day, the image will automatically expire with the `expire` function.
+Anytime after the second day, the image is automatically deleted with the `expire` function.
 To get, expire, or delete the image, you will need to use the same resource passkey.

 ```
 $ magick-cache -passkey passkey.txt -ttl "2 days" put /opt/magick-cache movies/image/mission-impossible/cast/rebecca-ferguson 20210508-rebecca-ferguson.jpg